vivekvismayam/salesforce-rest-explorer/README.md

 - View Response Time
 - Click on 'Copy Response' to copy entire response body
 - Click on 'Scroll To Headers' to easily access Response Headers
-- Select Salesforce Service Endpoints from responses to hit them
+- Format Response Body To Hyperlink Salesforce Endpoints and click hyperlink to use it as next endpoint
+- Turn off 'Format Response Body To Hyperlink Salesforce Endpoints' for faster display of reponses

 ## Requirements